+Abstract

-Abstract.
-We revisit the range minimum query problem and present a new O(n)-space data structure that supports queries in O(1) time.
+We revisit the range minimum query problem and present a new O(n)-space data structure that supports range minimum queries in O(1) time.
+The goal is to construct a static data structure that efficiently supports range minimum queries on a given list A[0:n-1] of n items drawn from a totally ordered set.
+Each range minimum query consists of an input pair of indices (i, j) for which the minimum element of the subarray A[i:j] must be returned.
 Although previous data structures exist whose asymptotic bounds match ours, our goal is to introduce a new solution that is simple, intuitive, and practical without increasing asymptotic costs for query time or space.
+We analyze our new data structure theoretically and practically, the latter through an evaluation of its performance relative to implementations of four of the top range minimum query data structures.